Digital Forensics Framework

-Digital Forensics Framework (DFF) was a computer forensics open-source software.
+Digital Forensics Framework (DFF) is a discontinued computer forensics open-source software package.
 It is used by professionals and non-experts to collect, preserve and reveal digital evidence without compromising systems and data.

 User interfaces

 Digital Forensics Framework offers a graphical user interface (GUI) developed in PyQt and a classical tree view.
 Features such as recursive view, tagging, live search and bookmarking are available.
 Its command line interface allows the user to remotely perform digital investigation.
 It comes with common shell functions such as completion, task management, globing and keyboard shortcuts.
 DFF can run batch scripts at startup to automate repetitive tasks.
 Advanced users and developers can use DFF directly from a Python interpreter to script their investigation.

 Distribution methods

 In addition to the source code package and binary installers for Linux and Windows, Digital Forensics Framework is available in operating system distributions as is typical in free and open-source software (FOSS), including Debian, Fedora and Ubuntu.

 Other Digital Forensics Framework methods available are digital forensics oriented distribution and live cd: